-Cancer Claimants From Firefighting Foam
+Cancer Claimants From fire foam

 The number of individuals who are filing lawsuits against 3M and other foam manufacturers continues to grow.
 Claims are being made due to the health issues and environmental risks surrounding AFFF.
 These plaintiffs are seeking compensation for their cancer diagnoses and additional personal injuries sustained from being exposed to toxic PFAS.
 Among the AFFF claimants are:

 - Military Firefighters – After being developed by the Navy in the 1960s, AFFF’s use in the various military branches has been ongoing for at least 50 years.
 The foam has even been widely used in non-critical missions and training exercises.
 The ability to extinguish jet fuel fires has made it particularly coveted.
 Due to the length of time that AFFF has been used militarily, there could literally be thousands of active-duty personnel or veterans suffering from cancer or the risk thereof because of this toxic substance.

 - Airport Firefighters – Airports are another location where AFFF’s use has been widespread for putting out fires and for training firefighters.
 It makes sense that a product capable of extinguishing jet fuel fires would be extremely helpful at an airport.